lightsaft/lightsaft.github.io/_posts/2020-11-11-gaudio-LaSAFT-marp.md

 ---

-## Naive Extention: Above our expectation
+## 3.2.
+Naive Extention: Above our expectation

 - TFC vs TFC-TDF
   ![width:600](https://imgur.com/e6giOhG.png)

-- Although it does improve SDR performance by capturing common frequency patterns observed across all instruments
+- Although it does improve SDR performance by capturing common frequency patterns observed across all instruments,
-- Merely injecting an FT block to a CUNet **does not inherit the spirit of FT block**
+  - Merely injecting an FTB to a CUNet **does not inherit the spirit of FTBs**

-- In this paper,
 - We propose the Latent Source-Attentive Frequency Transformation (LaSAFT), a novel frequency transformation block that can capture instrument-dependent frequency patterns by exploiting the scaled dot-product attention

 ---

-## LaSAFT: Extending TDF to the Multi-Source Task (1)
+## 3.3.
+LaSAFT: Extending TDF to the Multi-Source Task (1)

 ![width:600](https://imgur.com/vQNgttJ.png)